 A4C Executive Directors

-Role/responsibilities of executive directors: “het bestuur”.
-They act as a go-between the Independent Advisory Board and the rest of the organization.
+Role/responsibilities of the Board of Directors: “het bestuur”.
+They act as a go-between the sponsors, the volunteers, the projects of choice, and other stakeholders.
 They are the legal signatories and have financial responsibilities of the accounts.
-They may also be members of the management board but also responsible for the overall management of the charity and direction and ensure that the managers are following the correct strategic direction.
-They can be removed by the independent advisory board by unanimity for misconduct, misrepresentation and breach of ethical behaviour.
+They are responsible for the overall management of the charity and direction and ensure that A4C is following the correct strategic direction.

 Marjolijn Breeuwer holds MA Law from Radboud University Nijmegen (1998) and a BA Economics from Amsterdam University of Applied Sciences (1996).